nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 EXPORT {}
 --------------------------------------------------------------------------------
+All options below are dynamically changeable with config update unless specified below.

 Export_id (required):
     An identifier for the export, must be unique and betweem 0 and 65535.
     If Export_Id 0 is specified, Pseudo must be the root path (/).

+    Export_id is not dynamic per se, changing it essentially removes the old export and introduces a new export.

 Path (required)
     The directory in the exported file system this export is rooted on